-Note: KVM target servers running certain versions of the Windows operating system may not accept new mass storage connections after an NTFS-formatted partition (for example, the local C drive) has been redirected to them.
+Note: KVM target servers running the Windows XP® operating system may not accept new mass storage connections after an NTFS-formatted partition (for example, the local C drive) has been redirected to them.

 If this occurs, close the Remote Console and reconnect before redirecting another virtual media device.
 If other users are connected to the same target server, they must also close their connections to the target server.